 Belonging to a small synagogue means feeling like you are a part of the community.
 To get the most from your Beth David experience, we suggest that all new members get to know our community in the following three ways:

 Rabbi Beth Kalisch is someone you can sit down and talk with!
 She wants to get to know all of her congregants personally, and answer any questions or concerns you might have.
 Call 610-896-7485 x100 to make an appointment.

 2. Celebrate Community Shabbat with us:

 Learn…Pray…Nosh…Several Community Shabbatot convene throughout the year on Saturday mornings where our students attend school on Saturday rather than Sunday.
 In lieu of Torah Study, Rabbi Kalisch or another learned scholar conducts a learning experience for our adults, and then we all assemble to pray and eat together as one community.
 The schedule is: 9:30am Religious School for students and Life Long Learning for adults; 11:00am Community Shabbat Service, 12:15pm Shabbat Luncheon.

 3. Attend New Member Learning Orientation Sessions:

 Dive into Jewish life!
 Choose a topic that interests you the most from a list to be provided (or attend them all!) to study with our rabbi or cantor and learn more about related activities at Beth David.
-Offerings will include sessions in November with Cantor Levy and in January with Rabbi Kalisch.
-Check back for the 2016-2017 dates.
+Dates TBD.

 4. Meet Other New Members at Shabbat Dinner: